-K.9.a.
-Gas Monitoring
+K.9.a Gas Monitoring

 SWMG personnel shall monitor and record landfill gas (LFG) readings quarterly at the perimeter LFG monitoring wells and in the Administration, LTRF, and Maintenance buildings.
-The locations of the existing LFG monitoring points are included in Appendix F. The ambient air and areas with slab penetration (areas with plumbing for water and drains) will be monitored inside these structures.
+The locations of the existing LFG monitoring points are included in Appendix F and are summarized in Table K.9.a.1.
+The ambient air and areas with slab penetration (areas with plumbing for water and drains) will be monitored inside these structures.
 The monitoring will be conducted for the Lower Explosive Limit (LEL) of methane using a GEM-500 Infrared Landfill Gas Analyzer (or equivalent).
 The probes will not be purged.
 Once the GEM is connected to the sampling port, the valve will be opened and the GEM pump will be started.
 The GEM reading will be observed and the value will be recorded.